 Lansinoh.
 Moms who have any nipple soreness will find this stuff a godsend.
 Even in 1998 it was ten bucks a tube, but nothing on earth works as well, and it's completely safe for the baby!

 For moms who work outside the home, or moms with frequent nursers who need a break: a good breast pump, a few bottles, and accessories.
-I highly recommend Avent's Isis hand pump, their microwave sterilizer, and their bottles.
+I highly recommend Avent's hand pump, their microwave sterilizer, and their bottles.
 (We never froze breastmilk, so I can't recommend storage bags.)
 I also owned Medela's heavy-duty electric Pump in Style, which was very good, but an expensive purchase if used only for occasional outings.

 Again, most of the stuff you'll see in stores is superfluous.
 Here's what we actually used during our children's first year: